Skip to content

 Checking Your Layout

-You should now see the default layout rendered — showing your basic header, main area, and footer.
+You should now see the default layout rendered — showing your header region, main area, and footer region.

 ✅ If you see this, it means your layout setup is working correctly!